Brother of Iran leader Rouhani hospitalized after arrest

 The arrest comes as political tensions between the President and the judiciary are at a high, and just weeks before Rouhani is sworn in for a new term following his landslide election win in May.

-The judiciary said Sunday that Ferydoun had been under investigation along with others, but it did not say how long he had been the subject of interest.
+The judiciary said Sunday that Fereydoun had been under investigation along with others, but it did not say how long he had been the subject of interest.

 Iranian officials did not immediately respond to CNN's request for comment.